cuelang/cuelang.org/content/en/docs/integrations/openapi.md

 OpenAPI is a standard for the description of REST APIs.
 Describing value schema is one aspect of this.
-In the [Data Definition](/docs/comparison/datadef) section we already talked about the relationship between CUE and OpenAPI.
+In the [Schema Definition](/docs/usecases/datadef) section we already talked about the relationship between CUE and OpenAPI.

 One aspect of OpenAPI is to define data schema.